gdlyan/yc-playground/nocodb-pg-tf/03 Create PostgreSQL Server/readme.md

 ## Step 3.2 Create a virtual disk for our PostgreSQL server to store its data
 In Yandex Cloud when we create a virtual machine we must specify at least one *boot disk* that will function like a disk drive in the computer.
 Normally, when you destroy the machine, the boot disk is destroyed as well.
 It is a bad idea to store the data on the boot disk that is not detachable.
 Doing so we set ourselves up to lose data permanently every time the virtual machine is destroyed.

 To prevent data loss we will create a persistent disk that we will attach to a Postgres virtual machine as a secondary disk that will be detachable.
 Once created, we will remove the disk from the list of the Terraform managed resources.
 Thus the disk will not be deleted on `./dterraform destroy` command.
 Next time we recreate the Postgres virtual machine the disk is attached again.
-It will only be possible to delete such a disk "manually" using ether Yandex Cloud web-interface or CLI.
+It will only be possible to delete such a disk "manually" using either Yandex Cloud web-interface or CLI.
 ### Step 3.2.1 In the module directory create the `pg_data_disk.tf` file with the following content
 ```
 data "yandex_compute_disk" "pg_data_disk" {